angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

-This should add following entry in your config.xml, located at the root of your project.
+This should add the following entry in your config.xml, located at the root of your project:

 ```xml